hamayelq/MQP-Post-Quantum/ntru/README.md

 # ntru.js

-This is my edited and updated version of an NTRU javascript implementation.
+This is an updated version of a WebAssembly implementation of the NTRU post quantum cryptographic algorithm.
+Includes JavaScript wrapper to be used in both frontend and backend applications - framework agnostic, as long as it is JavaScript or TypeScript.
+Currently limited types for TypeScript, though if you would like to contribute, please send a PR.

 It is being edited/updated to be used within a PWA communication platform for research purposes.